Conjugate flow action functionals: Conjugate flow action functionals

 In order to formulate the existence conditions of conjugate flow action functionals we follow the approach of Magri \cite{Magri}.
 To this end, we consider two infinitesimal trajectories (two infinitesimal straight lines) of the field $u$ in the function space $D_\U(\N_{\x})$

 Correspondingly, we have the following infinitesimal conjugate flow perturbations

-where $\widehat{\phi}$ and $\widehat{\eta}$ are related to the field perturbations $\varphi$ and $\psi$ in the sense of Eq. (\ref{conj1}).
-Due to this fundamental relation, an infinitesimal circulation of the operator $\N_{\x}$ around the element $u\in D_\U(\N_{\x})$ is associated with an infinitesimal circulation of $\N_{\x}$ around a flow $\x\in D_\X(\N_{\x})$.
+where $\widehat{\phi}$ and $\widehat{\eta}$ are related to the field perturbations $\varphi$ and $\psi$ by Eq. (\ref{conj1}).
+Due to this fundamental relation, an infinitesimal circulation of the operator $\N_{\x}$ around the element $u\in D_\U(\N_{\x})$ induces an infinitesimal circulation of $\N_{\x}$ around a flow $\x\in D_\X(\N_{\x})$.
 The vanishing of these simultaneous circulations with respect to the local bilinear form (\ref{Local1}) is synthesized by the condition

 To the second-order in $\epsilon$ and $\nu$ we have

 where

 denotes the G\^ateaux differential of the local bilinear form (\ref{Local1}), considered as a particular type of nonlinear operator on $u$.
 A substitution of Eq. (\ref{relation}) into Eq. (\ref{curl}) gives